 Hayao Miyazaki’s first film as a director is a super fun caper in which a gentlemen thief uncovers a counterfeit ring and saves a girl from from an evil count.
 Based upon the manga series Arsene Lupin III (which in turn was based upon a series of French stories), the film is a lot faster moving and light-hearted than many Miyazaki’s later films.
 He made it as a director-for-hire on a strict deadline (he finished it in an incredibly short four months).
 It’s a little rough around the edges because of this but somehow that fits the ragged storyline.
 This might be the film I now introduce people to Miyazaki with as it’s super accessible and so much fun to watch.

 When I learned that Season Three of the podcast Serial was about to drop, I went back and revisited Season One.
 Serial is a off-shoot of This American Life.
 Season One looked at the murder of Baltimore high schooler Hae Min Leea and the subsequent arrest and conviction of her ex-boyfriend Adnan Syed.
 It was an enormous success, becoming the most downloaded podcast of all time, and proved that podcasts were capable of having a real impact on the culture.
 I was enthralled the first time I listened and even more so this second time around.
 It is still compelling even after I knew the story and the ultimate outcome.
-I found myself spending way too much time after listening reading the countless debates about his guilt or innocence in online forums.
+I found myself spending way too much time after listening reading the countless debates about his guilt and innocence in online forums.

 They’ve dropped the first two episodes of Season Three and while it doesn’t suck you in quite like Season One did but it’s still a really interesting listen.
 This season they are covering not so much a single story but multiple stories from a single place – the Cleveland, Ohio Justice Center.
 The first episode covered a bar fight in which a woman accidentally punched a cop and was charged with felony assault.
 The second looks closely at an unconventional judge and the enormous power he yields.
 In looking at these smaller things, it attempts to tease out larger meanings from our criminal justice system.
 I can’t wait for the next episodes.